 Remove the jars from the canner and cool; you’ll hear a little “tink!” as each seals.
 The lids should feel taut and somewhat concave.
 These are safe to store at room temperature.
 Any that don’t seal should be refrigerated and used first.

 Canning is an excellent way to preserve food for the pantry, but there are some important safety considerations to keep in mind.
+The recipes on this site have been made following safe canning procedures by a certified Master Food Preserver.

 - Know the difference between water bath canning and pressure canning.
 Low acid items must be pressure canned for safety.